techgnosis/tanzu-gitops/README.md

 * `node_memory_Active_bytes`

 ## TODO
+* Cut down on the size of .envrc.
+Don't need an entry for every app.
 * Change project name from `tanzu-gitops` to `tanzu-demo` and make all required code changes
 * Drop SealedSecrets.
 It's cool but it's not adding anything to this repo
 * Change Harbor password back to Harbor12345